Morvant: Location

 Mainly because of its proximity to Port of Spain and more than likely also due to its innovative community development history, Morvant has a reliable supply system of basic amenities i.e. water, electricity and sanitation services.
 Public transport is quite prompt and there are free Early Childhood Learning Centres next to most primary schools - all of which are funded by the government.
 Health care has improved as the health centre was relocated and facilities were upgraded.

 In Morvant recreational facilities are quite satisfactory, there are numerous basketball courts in the area and there is a recreational ground where the youths can play football or practice athletics.

 Much of the country's traffic passes through Morvant as one of Trinidad's major roads runs through here (Lady Young Road).
 It is used as an alternative route to Port-of-Spain; Trinidad's capital city.
 Also, because of Morvant's convenient location near to the capital city, most of the children who reside in Morvant can attend school in the capital or in the neighbouring suburbs such as Belmont.

+Politics

+Morvant is part of the Laventille East/Morvant constituency for elections to the Parliament of Trinidad and Tobago.